Crikey-Mikey/raspberry-pi-slack-motion-photo-app/readme.md

 ## Install Node.js:
-We're using the Raspberry Pi Zero (and the original Raspberry Pi) use an ARMv6 CPU.
+The Raspberry Pi Zero (and the original Raspberry Pi) use an ARMv6 CPU.
 Unfortunately apt-get install nodejs installs a version of node built for ARMv7, so we’ll have to install it manually.

 * Download
 ```bash